 Flowers along the sides of the driveway.
 I want to keep these simple and plant only perennials such as lilies, black eyed susans (my favorite), purple coneflowers, and daisies.
 I will plant a few others as well but only what will grow in a cold climate.
 I did try transplanting some Rose of Sharon and so far they are thriving but we need to wait and see how they do over the winter since this is a zone 4.

 Raspberry bushes around the back perimeter of our clearing.

-Garage: We would like a 2 car garage with a loft on the second floor.
-We originally planned to live in this while the house was being build but have recently come to the conclusion that this plans simply won't work.
-With the type of home we are building we will need plenty of room around the house for the cement trucks to move, turn and manipulate (the entire thing is shotcrete).
-For this reason the house will have to be step 3 instead.
-Since we also plan on repurposing or reusing many supplies, the garage would have provided a great dry place to store what we find as we find it, but now we intend to build a shed on skids that can be moved as needed.
+Garage: We are building a 2 car garage with attic space on the second floor.
+We originally planned to live in this while the house was being built but have recently come to the conclusion that this simply won't work.
+Since we also plan on repurposing or reusing many supplies, the garage will provide a great dry place to store what we find as we find it, but now we intend to build a shed on skids that can be moved as needed.
 In the future the shed can be converted into the chicken coop!
 This is still a a great way to be economical, earth friendly, and efficient even though it is not our original plan of living in the garage.

 Amazon Affiliate Links to purchases we have made - we get a small percentage for recommending you at NO additional charge to you!
 You pay NOTHING more!
 Just click through one of the links below and thank you in advance for all your support!

 ✔Shed: We need this to store our ATV and other land essentials in.
 We have been renting a storage unit nearby but it is not convenient for some of the items we need on a daily basis so we purchased a shed kit and will be sharing that video soon!
 Done 2019!
 Check out the video here or below!